 6. You’ll Feel More Confident

-Last but not least, weight lifting can increase your self-confidence.
-You’ll notice within just a few weeks that you are getting stronger.
+Last but not least, weightlifting can increase your self-confidence.
+You’ll notice within just a few weeks of lifting that you are getting stronger.
 Your posture will improve, which means you’ll be literally walking taller.
-Truly there’s nothing sexier than a woman with strength and confidence, not to mention the killer bod you’ve earned with all that hard work.
+There’s truly nothing sexier than a woman with strength and confidence, so go ahead and rock your killer new bod — you’ve earned it with all that hard work.